gatsbyjs/gatsby/docs/docs/how-to/local-development/graphql-typegen.md

 ### Configuration the gatsby-config option

-Instead of setting a boolean value for the `graphqlTypegen` option in `gatsby-config` you can also set an object to enable and configure it.
+Instead of setting a boolean value for the `graphqlTypegen` option in `gatsby-config` you can also set an object to configure it.
 See all details in the [gatsby-config documentation](/docs/reference/config-files/gatsby-config/#graphqltypegen).

 If for example you use `typesOutputPath` to specify a different path, make sure to also update the `"include"` setting in your `tsconfig.json` to include the new path.